infamousjoeg/Conjur-Configurator/README.md

 #### Volumes
 1. Security
 2. Configuration
-3. backups
+3. Backups
-4. seeds
+4. Seeds
-5. logs
+5. Logs

 #### Ports
-1. 443
+1. 443 - Used for secure communications.
-2. 444
+2. 444 - Used for loadblancer verification that doesn't go over 443.
-3. 5432
+3. 5432 - Used for postgresql database replication to standby/follower instances.
-4. 1999
+4. 1999 - Used for streaming audit log information from follower instances.

 ### Option 2
 The desired result of this option is to configure an already started conjur master/standby container as a master.
+The container from option 1 will be made into a conjur leader.
+There is a prompt for the loadbalancer DNS.
+This program will use this name for BOTH the hostname of the conjur leader instance as well as the container name.
+Avoid using names that are not supported by DNS and the word 'conjur'(conjur is a reserved name within the leader container).
+Also stay away from using 'localhost' as this will cause issues with networking.

 ### Option 3
 The desired result of this option is to load in some basic conjur policies into a conjur environment.
 Note that the root policy is being loaded with the "--replace" flag which will overwrite any current root policy.
+The basic policies loaded are:

+1. root
+2. apps
+3. apps/secrets

+All of the policy files will are contained in the policy directory in this repo.
+There is a cli container that is spun up and connected to the leader instance.
+The policy files directory is mounted to /policy inside of the cli container.
+This allows for easy loading of policies without the need to copy files into the container.